PSkinnerTech/WeMintArt/frontend/README.md

 4. ~~**Start the Application**: Start the application by running `npm start`.
 The application should now be connected to the Whitelist Contract and ready for use.~~

+5. ~~**Add Whitelist Functionality**: Implemented the functionality to add an address to the whitelist.~~

+6. ~~**Check Whitelist Functionality**: Implemented the functionality to check if an address is on the whitelist.~~

+7. ~~**Update Favicon**: Updated the favicon to a custom image.~~

+8. ~~**Update Main Image**: Replaced the default image with a custom image.~~

 ## Next Steps

-The next steps for this project would be to implement the functionality for interacting with the Whitelist Contract.
-This includes functions for adding and removing addresses from the whitelist, as well as checking if an address is on the whitelist.
+The next steps for this project would be to implement the functionality for removing addresses from the whitelist, as well as handling errors and edge cases for the whitelist functionality.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue on GitHub.